ParcoLabs/ParcoApp/replit.md

 None documented yet.

 ## Notes
-- The app uses HashRouter for client-side routing
+- The app uses BrowserRouter for client-side routing (required for OAuth)
 - TailwindCSS is loaded via CDN (not ideal for production, but works for demo)
-- Mock data is used throughout the application
+- Mock data is used for marketplace/DeFi features
-- No real backend or database connections are implemented
-- No API integrations are currently configured
+- Database connected to Supabase PostgreSQL via Prisma ORM
+- Clerk authentication fully integrated
+- OAuth opens in new browser tab when accessed from Replit's iframe environment (browser security limitation)